Brazil: Suspect confesses to killing pair missing in Amazon

 On Tuesday, police said they had arrested a second suspect in connection with the disappearance.
 He was identified as Oseney da Costa de Oliveira, 41, a fisherman and a brother of Pelado, who police already had characterized as their main suspect.

-De Oliveira told AP on Friday that he had visited Pelado in jail and was told that local police had tortured him in attempts to get a confession.
-De Oliveira said his brother was innocent.
+Police investigators said Wednesday that de Oliveira had not confessed to any participation in the crime, but added they had evidence against him.

-Indigenous people who were with Pereira and Phillips have said that Pelado brandished a rifle at them on the day before the two men disappeared.
+Indigenous people who were with Pereira and Phillips have said that Pelado brandished a rifle at them on the day before the pair disappeared.

-Pelado's family had told AP that he denied any wrongdoing and claimed police tortured him to try to get a confession.

 Police previously reported finding traces of blood in Pelado's boat.
 Officers also found organic matter of apparent human origin in the river that was sent for analysis.